Jericho (1946 film)

 Jericho is a 1946 French war film directed by Henri Calef based on Operation Jericho.
+It was shot at the Epinay Studios of Eclair in Paris.

+Synopsis

 During the Second World War the Royal Air Force and the French Resistance take part in a joint operation known as "Jericho" to free fifty civilians being held as hostages by the occupying German Army in Amiens.